 Unfortunately, even the best skin-care experts are susceptible to aging skin along the neckline.
 However, years of schooling and patient experience have armed them with all the fail-proof knowledge they need to both prevent and reverse signs of aging in this delicate area.
-From in-office treatments to at-home products, here’s how top dermatologists treat all that visible wear and tear along their own neckline.
+From in-office treatments to at-home products, here’s how top dermatologists and facial plastic surgeons treat all that visible wear and tear along their own neckline.

 “I personally use the SkinMedica TNS Advanced+ Serum ($295) and Alastin Restorative Neck Complex with TriHex Technology ($110).
 I also use Botox Cosmetic to relax my neck bands and to help smooth my jawline.
 I routinely use my no-downtime, tissue-tightening devices, nonablative fractional resurfacing, or microneedling combined with radiofrequency or Ultherapy to reduce the laxity and treat the crepey skin.”

 “It is important to me to treat my neck and chest areas as a continuation of my face.
 This being said, daily application and reapplication of sunscreen is my number-one priority.
 In addition to this, I apply my treatments of growth factors, peptides and antioxidants onto my neck to promote and protect the collagen and elastin.
 A topical hyaluronic acid is also important to keep my neck supple.